1. Home: Explore careers

 Direct Application

-You can apply for jobs in vehicle paint spraying if you've got experience and a qualification in vehicle accident and repair, motor manufacturing or engineering.
+You can apply for jobs in vehicle paint spraying if you've got experience and a qualification in:

-You can find out more about a career in paint spraying in the motor industry through Autocity.
+You can find out more about paint spraying careers in the motor industry through the Institute of the Motor Industry (IMI) Autocity.

 What it takes